delfick/credo/README.rst

     Display the username, account alias and account id of the amazon credentials you currently have in your environment.

+credo synchronize
+    Make a repository synced with it's remote

 credo remote
     Allows you to edit the remote for some repository.
 All commands will add changes as they are made and will try to synchronise with any remote that is